Dr. Salomon Azoulay

 What do you think are the most significant challenges currently for the biopharma industry?
 What are the opportunities?

-The most significant challenges pharma is facing is the lack of confidence and trust from the public.
+The most significant challenge pharma is facing is the lack of confidence and trust from the public.
 It is linked to the perceived high drug prices and the impression that everything revolves around maximizing profit.
-It is wrong, but the industry has not done a good job at articulating how drugs are priced and unfortunately there are even recent examples of unnecessary price hikes.
+It is wrong, but the industry has not done a good job at articulating how drugs are priced and, unfortunately, there are recent examples of unnecessary price hikes.

 Overall, healthcare has made exceptional progress in managing, and even curing, diseases.
 But drug development is costly.
 We need to do a better job of educating the public and collectively condemn companies that don’t do the right thing.

 COVID is an exceptional opportunity.
-The reaction from pharma has been great; rapidly mobilizing and collaborating in ways like never before to urgently develop a safe, effective vaccine.
-But getting a vaccine is not enough; pharma has to continue to speak and be guided by science, not influenced or driven by politics.
+The reaction from pharma has been great: rapidly mobilizing and collaborating in ways like never before to urgently develop a safe, effective vaccine.
+But getting a vaccine is not enough; pharma has to continue to be guided by science, not influenced or driven by politics.
 We will have to demonstrate that the vaccine is truly safe and effective and that companies and regulatory agencies are driven by data only.
 In addition, we will have to make these vaccines available at a reasonable price universally.
 We cannot miss this opportunity to do the right thing.
-We have to build confidence and get people vaccinated without any doubt.
+We have to build confidence and get people vaccinated across the board.
 It will create trust that all of us, pharma and the public, will benefit from.

 How will your role – and roles similar to yours – change along the way?

 I see the ongoing development of the CMO role at different levels.
-The first is related to increasing responsibilities, beyond medical, in strategic decisions like company direction and vision, investments, licensing opportunities, etc. while leveraging and promoting the use of new technologies for decision making.
-On the other hand, at a time when clinical trials have never been so expensive, there is also a need for innovative plans that will reduce time and costs and give the chance to bring more drugs to market for the benefit of patents.
+The first is related to increasing responsibilities, beyond medical, in strategic decisions like company direction and vision, investments, licensing opportunities, etc., while leveraging and promoting the use of new technologies for decision making.
+On the other hand, at a time when clinical trials have never been so expensive, there is also a need for innovative plans that will reduce time and costs and offer the chance to bring more drugs to market for the benefit of patients.
 COVID will give us an opportunity to force us to think differently and develop new tools to manage the operational aspect of our programs.
-It is a different time that needs a different response.
+We are in a different time that needs a different response.

-In summary, I see the role evolving to a more strategic position while being more innovative and creative to optimize our resources.
+In summary, I see the role evolving into a more strategic position while being more innovative and creative to optimize our resources.

 What is your vision for Sumitovant and patient care?